olivierwilkinson/prisma-soft-delete-middleware/README.md

 ## Behaviour

-The overall strategy of this middleware is to prevent deleting records from the database and instead soft delete them by setting a field on the record to a value that indicates the record is deleted.
-The middleware then handles excluding the soft deleted records from find queries, where conditions, includes, selects and bulk updates.
-Updates by id will still update the record even if it is soft deleted and will not change the soft delete field.
-The reason updates by id are allowed is because the middleware only supports querying soft deleted records explicitly, and so if you have the id of a soft deleted record you should be able to update it.
+The main behaviour of the middleware is to replace delete operations with update operations that set the soft delete field to the deleted value.

+The middleware also prevents accidentally fetching or updating soft deleted records by excluding soft deleted records from find queries, includes, selects and bulk updates.
+The middleware does allow explicit queries for soft deleted records and allows updates through unique fields such is it's id.
+The reason it allows updates through unique fields is because soft deleted records can only be fetched explicitly so updates through a unique fields should be intentional.

 ### Deleting Records